richardhsu/cs244-14-rcp/README.md

 ## Reproduction Setup

-### Amazon EC2 AMI

-We provide an easy Amazon EC2 AMI for you to run the simulation test code.
-It has everything set up so you only need to run the code and view the output!
-On Amazon EC2 in the Oregon location the AMI's name will be `CS244-2014-RCP`.
-Once started, follow the below instructions in the section titled 'Reproduction Code.'

 ### Your Own Setup

 The following are instructions to help you run it on your own system.
 We